Ostorlab/benchmarks/mobile/ios/oxo-ios-ben6/README.md

 4. **Network Spoofing:** Fraudulent weather services can impersonate legitimate APIs

 ## Build Instructions
 This is a standard Xcode project.
-Open `WeatherNow.xcodeproj` and build for the iOS Simulator or a physical device.
+Open `WeatherNowApp.xcodeproj` and build for the iOS Simulator or a physical device.

 1. **Run the app** in the simulator (`Cmd + R`).
 2. **Set up a proxy** like Charles Proxy or Burp Suite with invalid/self-signed certificates.